lifex: a flexible, high performance library for the numerical solution of complex finite element problems: Conclusions

-\lifex{} has provided a fast and stable environment with a gentle learning curve, enabling to obtain unprecedented results in terms of model reliability, numerical accuracy and computational efficiency.
-We expect that future directions for \lifex{} will lead towards expanding its developer and user bases, keeping an active and friendly community that welcomes new contributions and making new advanced features openly available to the wider public (see also \cite{Africa2022,Africa2022b}).
+\section{Conclusions}

-\subsection{Conclusions}
+\lifex{} is a parallel \texttt{C++} library for simulations of multiphysics, multiscale, and multidomain problems based on the \texttt{deal.II} FE core. \lifex{} offers several distinctive features, such as abstract helpers for advanced numerical schemes, a convenient framework to deal with several kinds of coupled problems, and a friendly interface that allows for the implementation of new complex FE solvers or sophisticated numerical schemes with all parameters selectable at run time with an economical number of lines of code.

-\lifex{} is a parallel \texttt{C++} library for simulations of multiphysics, multiscale and multidomain problems based on the \texttt{deal.II} finite element core. \lifex{} shows a low computational footprint and seamless parallel performances enhanced by advanced numerical solvers, thus realizing an invaluable tool that can be run on diverse architectures, ranging from laptop computers to HPC facilities and cloud platforms.
+The abstraction layer and the software functionalities presented in Sec.~\ref{sec:software_description} show either high parallel speedup or negligible computational overheads.
+Overall, \lifex{} shows a very high computational efficiency and seamless parallel performance; it is thus an invaluable tool that can be run on diverse architectures, ranging from laptop computers to HPC facilities and cloud platforms.

-On the one hand, \lifex{} provides a robust and friendly interface enabling easily accessible and reproducible \textit{in silico} experiments, yet without any compromise on computational efficiency and numerical accuracy.
-On the other hand, being conceived as a research library, \lifex{} can be exploited by scientific computing experts to address new modeling and numerical challenges within an easily approachable development framework.
+On the one hand, \lifex{} provides a robust and friendly interface enabling easily accessible and reproducible \textit{in silico} experiments, without any compromise in terms of computational efficiency and numerical accuracy.
+On the other, because it is conceived as a research library, \lifex{} can be exploited by scientific computing experts to address new modeling and numerical challenges in an easily approachable development framework.